abideen-olawuwo/financial-inclusion/README.md

 * Features

-The Dataset Features include;
+The Dataset Features include; country, year, uniqueid, bank_account, location_type, cellphone_access, household_size, age_of_respondent
+gender_of_respondent,	relationship_with_head,	marital_status,	education_level, and	job_type

 * Modelling

-The model used for
+The model used is XgboostClassifier